 How does this affect my mutual fund?

-This makes the mutual fund an investment that pays in two ways — fund price (when the total basket of stocks go up in value) and any extra dividends, which help increase the attractiveness of the fund for some investors.
+This makes the fund an investment that pays off in two ways: (1) fund price (when the total basket of stocks goes up in value); and (2) any issued dividends, should they exist, helping to increase the attractiveness of a fund for many investors.

 Any questions?